cobleg/EnergyFinancialMarkets/Assignment-questions.md

 	**Key points**
 	- [Cash flow at risk](cashflow-at-risk.md), which focuses on the cashflow rather than the mark-to-market valuation.
 Cash is likely to be more important to Spark Energy.
 	- [Conditional VaR](https://www.investopedia.com/terms/c/conditional_value_at_risk.asp#:~:text=Conditional%20Value%20at%20Risk%20(CVaR)%2C%20also%20known%20as%20the,risk%20an%20investment%20portfolio%20has.) (aka Expected Tail Loss) which measures the expected loss in a tail risk event.
 This is helpful in providing insight into distress event management and provides a focus on proactive measurement.
 Also, likely to use obervable metrics to anticipate shifts or changing shape of the risk profile.
-	- [Alpha](https://www.investopedia.com/terms/r/riskmeasures.asp), which measures the risk relative to the market
+	- [Alpha](https://www.investopedia.com/terms/r/riskmeasures.asp), which measures the risk relative to the market.
+This can help identify any asset specific risks that could affect risk management strategies.
-	- [Beta](https://www.investopedia.com/terms/r/riskmeasures.asp#Beta), which measures the systematic risk of loss
+	- [Beta](https://www.investopedia.com/terms/r/riskmeasures.asp#Beta), which measures the systematic risk of loss, which could be used to rank various assets used to manage risk.	-

 #### 1.3 Spot price risk in the NEM (6 marks total)